Book your appointment soon as our schedule is often 2 months out!

 Why Should Homeowners Consider Remodeling?

-But, like the front door, it’s important to do the right kitchen remodel.
-Adding a $50,000 kitchen to a $120,000 house is unlikely to yield $50,000 in value.
-Although it may make you a happy chef, as a general rule, look to spend about 25 percent of the home’s value for a new kitchen, and about 15 percent for an updated bathroom.
+But, like your front door, it’s important to do the right kitchen remodel for your home.
+Adding a $50,000 kitchen to a $120,000 house is highly unlikely to yield $50,000 in your home's value.
+Although it may make you a happier cook or baker, as a general rule, you should look to spend about 25 percent of your home’s value for a new kitchen, and about 15 percent for an updated bathroom.